lilybarrett/find-your-zen-react-360/README.md

 ### Using [`withState`](https://github.com/acdlite/recompose/blob/master/docs/API.md#withstate) and [`withHandlers`](https://github.com/acdlite/recompose/blob/master/docs/API.md#withhandlers)

-I was able to convert my `MeditationApp` component in `index.vr.js` to a stateless, functional component from a class component, thanks to Recompose's `withState`. `withState` takes three arguments: the name of the state being updated (in my case, `selectedZen`), the function or handler updating the state (`zenClicked`), and the initial value of `selectedZen` (`4`, the ID for the homebase environment).
+I was able to convert my `MeditationApp` component in `index.vr.js` to a stateless, functional component from a class component, thanks to Recompose's `withState`. `withState` takes three arguments: the name of the state being updated (in my case, `selectedZen`), the function or handler updating the state (`zenClicked`), and the initial value of `selectedZen` (`4`, the ID for the "homebase" environment).

 ```
 // previous component structure